Monday, 31 December 2018

 I’m wide awake in the middle of the night because we had a wee late night family emergency (it was to do with Grandma and she’s fine, but my adrenaline rush has not quite subsided!)
 We were at the Madness concert at the Hydro this evening with Alasdair and it was excellent, we were all on our feet dancing and singing.
 My absolute favourite Madness song is “Our House” but there are so many that I also like, for example “Wings of a Dove” and “Baggy Trousers.”
 The lyrics of the latter reflect wryly and kind of fondly on Suggs’s schooldays and it made me think of my teaching days; there were stressful times but also good times.
 It was certainly never dull!

 I met two former pupils by chance today; one in the Post Office and one in a café.
-This is not an unusual occurrence, given that I live near all of my former schools, and I always find it a pleasant experience.
+This is not an unusual occurrence, given that I live near many of my former schools, and I always find it a pleasant experience.
 One of them surprised me by apologising for the way he had behaved in my class and said “I’m sorry that I was such a nightmare!”
 Actually he wasn’t that badly behaved as I recall, and it was nice to see that he has grown into a handsome and pleasant young man.
 The other pupil has always been a delight; she rushed over to give me a hug, and again it was great to see her all grown up and happy.
 Both encounters made it all seem worthwhile!

-Sunday 16 December 2018
+Sunday, 16 December 2018

 Cookie Sugarsocks